Azure/AZNFS-mount/README.md

 It starts a systemd service named **aznfswatchdog** which monitors the change in IP address for all the mounted Azure Blob NFS shares.
 If it detects a change in endpoint IP, aznfswatchdog will update the iptables DNAT rule and NFS traffic will be forwarded to new endpoint IP.
+> [!NOTE]
+> After an Azure Blob NFS endpoint is unmounted, the local proxy IP-to-endpoint mapping remains cached in the mountmap for 5 minutes.
+If the same endpoint is remounted within this period, it will automatically reuse the previous proxy IP address.
+During this period, it will ignore `AZNFS_IP_PREFIXES` environment variable if it is set.

 ## Limitations